-- i) be free of all stains to the upholstery including carpets, and door trim - ii) be free of all splits and tears to the passenger seats - iii) be maintained in an acceptable state of cleanliness - iv) be free of water ingress - v) have no sharp or jagged edges or any damaged items likely to cause injury to a passenger - vi) have no trailing wires in the passenger foot wells or compartment - vii) have no loose items in the cabin which could cause injury, and - viii) provide seats functioning in accordance with the Original Manufacturers' Specification.
+- i) be free of all stains to the upholstery including carpets, and door trim - ii) be free of all splits and tears to the passenger seats - iii) be maintained in an acceptable state of cleanliness - iv) be free of water ingress - have no sharp or jagged edges or any damaged items likely to cause injury to a passenger - vi) have no trailing wires in the passenger foot wells or compartment - vii) have no loose items in the cabin which could cause injury, and - viii) provide seats functioning in accordance with the Original Manufacturers' Specification. - ix) not display or contain unauthorised signage or advertising.